The Power of Dance & Mindful Movement: A Path to Embodied Freedom

 Dance and mindful movement offer another way.
 Instead of asking the body to keep going at all costs, we let it participate.
 We pay attention to what feels tight, what feels heavy, and what feels even a little bit alive.
 Movement becomes a way to stay with ourselves, not a performance for others.

 Long before we have language for emotions, we have gestures, sways, shivers, stomps, and pauses.
 The body has always played a role in how we cope, make sense of the world, and stay connected to what matters.
-When we move with attention, we can build emotional resilience and meet what our body is holding.
+When we move with awareness, we can build emotional resilience and meet what the body is holding.

-I don't enter dance through studios or stages.
-I turn to dance as a child who needs somewhere for big feelings to go.
-When I feel frustrated, angry, or alone, my body wants to move.
-Before I have words for what I think, I have movement.
+I didn’t come to dance through studios or stages.
+I came to it as a child who needed somewhere for big feelings to go.
+When I felt frustrated, angry, or alone, my body wanted to move.
+Before I had words for what I was feeling, I had motion.

 When I was six, I lost my best friend, my grandmother.
-She brings warmth into our family.
-After she dies, the house feels heavy and unfamiliar.
-Even when adults try to carry on, I can feel the sadness in the air.
+She brought warmth into our family.
+After she died, the house felt heavy and unfamiliar.
+Even when the adults tried to carry on, the sadness was impossible to miss.

-While she's alive, our shared place is the garden.
-I move between the flowers, spinning and stepping in my own little world.
-Sometimes she reminds me to watch my feet so that I won't crush her plants.
-Other times she laughs and tells me, "You dance so beautifully," and I feel completely seen.
+While she was alive, the garden was our shared place.
+I moved between the flowers, spinning and stepping in my own small world.
+Sometimes she reminded me to watch my feet so I wouldn’t crush her plants.
+Other times she laughed and told me, “You dance so beautifully,” and I felt completely seen.

-The day after her funeral, I couldn't stop crying.
-The house doesn't feel like the same place without her.
-I go to the garden because I want to feel close to her.
-I don't go out there to put on a show.
-I go because I don't know what else to do with the grief inside me.
+The day after her funeral, I couldn’t stop crying.
+The house didn’t feel like the same place without her.
+I went to the garden to feel close to her.
+I didn’t go to perform or distract myself.
+I went because I didn’t know what else to do with the grief inside me.

-At first, I move through tears.
-My chest hurts, my throat feels tight, and my feet drag.
-As I keep moving, something softens.
-I can almost hear her laugh.
-I can feel the memory of her hug.
-I can sense that the love she gives me still lives in my body, even though she's gone.
+At first, I moved through tears.
+My chest hurt.
+My throat felt tight.
+My feet dragged.
+As I kept moving, something softened.
+I could almost hear her laugh.
+I could feel the memory of her hug.
+I sensed that the love she gave me still lived in my body, even though she was gone.

-Recently, I met with a client who feels deeply angry.
-Her mother's health isn't improving.
-She feels exhausted from caregiving and scared about what might come next.
-She also feels guilty for how angry and hopeless she's become.
-She grieves the future she's imagined for both of them.
+Recently, I worked with a client who was carrying a lot of anger.
+Her mother’s health wasn’t improving.
+She felt exhausted from caregiving and scared about what might come next.
+She also felt guilty for how angry and hopeless she’d become.
+She was grieving the future she had imagined for both of them.

-Instead of asking her to reframe the situation, I invite her into her body.
-I ask her a straightforward question:
+Instead of asking her to reframe the situation, I invited her to check in with her body.
+I asked a simple question:

-"Is there a song that helps you feel more present in your body, even if you still feel upset?"
+“Is there a song that helps you feel a little more present in your body, even if the pain is still there?”

-She takes her time, then names a song that consistently helps her feel a bit more like herself.
-We play it softly.
-I invite her to notice her breath and move in any small way that feels remotely possible.
-She doesn't need to smile.
-She doesn't need to feel grateful.
-She only needs to allow her body to respond.
+She took her time, then named a song that usually helped her feel more like herself.
+We played it softly.
+I invited her to notice her breath and move in any small way that felt possible.
+She didn’t need to smile.
+She didn’t need to feel grateful.
+She only needed to let her body respond.

-At first, she barely moves.
-She shifts her weight.
-Her shoulders sway a little.
-Her breath deepens.
-As the song goes on, waves of emotion show up.
+At first, she barely moved.
+She shifted her weight.
+Her shoulders swayed slightly.
+Her breath deepened.
+As the song continued, waves of emotion surfaced.
 A few tears.
 Some frustration.
-A bit of softening around the anger.
+A small softening around the anger.

-The situation doesn't change.
-Her mother remains unwell.
-The change is how she relates to herself in that situation.
-Through music and movement, she can meet the part of herself that feels furious, tired, and heartbroken with more honesty and care, rather than shutting it down.
+Nothing about her situation changed.
+Her mother was still unwell.
+What shifted was how she related to herself in that moment.
+Through music and movement, she could meet the parts of herself that felt furious, tired, and heartbroken with honesty instead of judgment.

 This kind of self-acceptance matters in somatic work.
-It doesn't mean you approve of what's happening.
-It means you tell the truth about what you feel and allow your body to be part of that truth.
+It doesn’t mean approving of what’s happening.
+It means telling the truth about what you feel and letting your body be part of that truth.

 Mindful Movement and Somatic Dance

-Mindful movement and somatic dance are accessible practices that can be adapted to your comfort level, helping you feel safe while exploring your body's responses.
-They ask you to notice what happens inside your body as you move and to treat that information with respect, regardless of your experience or flexibility.
+Mindful movement and somatic dance are adaptable practices.
+They invite you to notice what happens inside your body as you move and to treat that information with respect, regardless of experience, flexibility, or physical ability.

 Swaying to one song in your kitchen